vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 * Enhancements for cross-cloud and cross-VRF cloning to cater for more scenarios
 * Moved several function parameters to instance variables
 * Removed specific option for cloning pools - pools can now be cloned using the "generic" option
+* Added enhanced support for cloning of WAF Policies